 “Unlikely.
-We will being with Chloe and Zi wandering Phillipsburg during the day.
+We will be with Chloe and Zi wandering Phillipsburg during the day.
 If nothing turns up, we hit bars that he hasn’t worked yet, at least there were no reports of stolen cash.
 We’ll split up, I can sense Shadows, so can Dasha and Daria, we send escorts with Zi, others with Chloe.
-Daphne is a Shadow attractor.
+Daphne and Zi are Shadow attractors.
 If he senses a priest, he’ll be compelled to make a play.”

 Susan, “When are you getting to work on this?”

 I’m reading messages on my phone, “Grace B already has the card numbers and where they were used.
 She has a map of times and locations, both of the theft and where the card was used.”

 “Benefit of bots, quantum bots, she was collecting data on the flight here.”

 Susan, “Are the children at the beach, um, where are they staying by the way?”